diezfx/transformation-framework/typesystem.md

 every component needs to reexport the capabilities

+### Different technologies need different definitions
+in a kubernetes cluster some of capabilities.Compute address isn't needed\
+ansible needs compute address to install sth

 ## implemented at the moment :properties have types
 ###  what if e.g. one component has more than. one port to offer (https/grpc)
 solve with types one port is "port.https" the other "port.grpc"